madpsy/xpa125b_controller/README.md

-# XPA125B Amplifier Controller
+# XPA125B Amplifier Network Controller
-Xiegu XPA125B control interface designed for a D1 Mini.
+Xiegu XPA125B network control interface designed for a D1 Mini.
 This allows you to use virtual any rig, including SDRs, with this amplifier.
 Both PTT and automatic band selection is supported.
+Although WiFi is supported the controller can also operate without it in `analogue` mode.
+This would enable you to use a Yaesu rig and have the benefit of automatic band selection.
+The primary use of the controller is to hook directly into `rigctld` https://hamlib.github.io/ meaning virtually any rig will work (albeit requiring the use of WiFi).

 Supported protocols: